Found a Stray?

 We will accept owned cats and dogs from Pinellas County residents as we have space and resources available.
-A surrender appointment can be made through our Shelter Director, Mari, at 727-522-6566 x105 or email [email protected].
+A surrender appointment can be made through the intake manager, Jennifer, at 727-522-6566 ext.
+115 or email [email protected].

 At the time of appointment, we ask all cats to be in cat carriers and all dogs to be leashed securely.
 There will be paperwork to fill out (you can print the forms prior to your appointment).
 You must have a valid photo ID and reside in Pinellas County.
 If you have any information on the history of the pet, or any previous medical care it received, please bring that with you as well.

 We will not accept walk ins.